Chinese Cars in Canada: The Complete EV Guide

-Everything Canadians need to know about BYD, Chery, Zeekr, NIO, XPeng, and Lotus — pricing from $22,000 CAD, government incentives up to $2,000 (QC Roulez vert), tariff changes, dealership locations, winter performance, and how these vehicles compare to Tesla, Hyundai, and Chevrolet.
+Chinese cars are arriving in Canada — and almost all of them are electric.
+Everything Canadians need to know about the 22 models from BYD, Dongfeng, Chery, Zeekr, NIO, XPeng, and Lotus — pricing from $22,000 CAD, government incentives up to $2,000 (QC Roulez vert), tariff changes, dealership locations, winter performance, and how these vehicles compare to Tesla, Hyundai, and Chevrolet.

 Brands